jackiezheng1998/E-commerce-Back-end/README.md

 THEN the data for each of these routes is displayed in a formatted JSON WHEN I test API POST, PUT, and DELETE routes in Insomnia Core THEN I am able to successfully create, update, and delete data in my database

+# Description
+This is a backend application that has been developed using NODE.js, Sequelize, Express, and dotenv to provide support for the front-end of an e-commerce website.
+Its primary function is to help users manage data under three categories: Category, Tag, and Product.
+These categories are interdependent and can be searched easily using predefined standards.
+The application has been built using object-relational mapping and command line interface (CLI) to perform various methods of data manipulation, storage, and retrieval via HTTP methods using a RESTful API.
+To interact with the MySQL database, the application employs Express.js API and Sequelize.
+Its aim is to create an efficient and user-friendly backend for an online shop.

+# Installation
+npm install command will install javascript dependencies npm i npm run seeds npm start

+# Mock Up
+assets\13-orm-homework-demo-01.gif
+assets\13-orm-homework-demo-02.gif
+assets\13-orm-homework-demo-03.gif